cookieblues/cookieblues.github.io/_posts/2021-03-15-bsmalea-notes-1c.md

 $$

 #### Bayesian approach
 If we introduce a **prior distribution** over our parameters (the polynomial coefficients) $\mathbf{w}$, we can go from the frequentist perspective to the Bayesian.
-Remember that the prior is a way for us to incorporate our knowledege about the parameters.
+Remember that the prior is a way for us to incorporate our knowledge about the parameters.
 Note that it is in this 'subjective' choice, frequentists object to the Bayesian approach.
 Let's assume a Gaussian prior distribution

 $$
 p(\mathbf{w} | \beta)